Priyanka7708/Super-Market/NOTES.md

 - For e.g if the basket as 500 grams of carrots and 1 kg of potatoes, the discount will only appear for 1 kg of potatoes.
 - Similarly if there is 500 grams of carrots and 500 grams of potatoes, no discount will be applied even though they together make 1 kg.

-TODO:
-If given more time possibly have thought on how can the price be distributed if the super market has in general discount scheme for all/any 1kg vegetables.